QuantEcon/kobe_comp_econ_2023/notebooks_source/equilib_nd.md

 To produce a faster and more efficient implementation, we shift to using JAX.

-With JAX, we get to big advantages:
+With JAX, we get three big advantages:

-1. We can use automatic differentiation to compute the Jacobian, rather than doing it by hand.
+1. We can use JAX's automatic differentiation to compute the Jacobian easily and efficiently.
-2. JAX can parallelize the problem (and send it to the GPU if configured).
+2. JAX can parallelize the problem.
+3. JAX can dispatch to the GPU, if configured

 ```{code-cell} ipython3
 !nvidia-smi